redbrogdon/github_reporter/USAGE.md

 The generated report is in Markdown format.
 The report is structured as follows:

+### Overall Summary

+The report begins with a paragraph-length summary of activity across all repositories included in the report.
+This summary focuses on pull requests with many comments, fundamental changes, and issues with many reactions.

 ### Header

 The report starts with a header that includes the name of the repository and the date range of the report.